hegyhati/ClassRoomExamples/SOE/ProgAlap2/20210319_Proba_ZH_HR_training/Description.md

  - At 1234 s : (149, 157)
  - At 12345 s : None

-Examine none-existant run.txt
+Examine none-existent run.txt
 Wrong filename.

 Examine run_hr.txt
-49% of the time the hr zones were met.
+49% of the time the HR zones were met.
 ```